- ACRONYMS AND DEFINITIONS

-- Atrial fibrillation in heart failure can be treated with a rhythm or rate control strategy (see rate control and rhythm control for more), and neither approach has been proven to be superior to the other.
+- A fib in heart failure can be treated with a rhythm or rate control strategy, and neither approach has been proven to be superior to the other.
 A small study (N=363) that compared rhythm control with catheter ablation to medical therapy (rate or rhythm control) in patients with NYHA class II - IV heart failure found that catheter ablation was superior to medical therapy for a number of outcomes (see CASTLE-AF study).
 Larger studies with a broader range of patients are needed to confirm these results.

 - For patients receiving rate control medications, beta blockers are preferred and nondihydropyridine calcium channel blockers (diltiazem, verapamil) should be avoided because of their potential negative inotropic effects.
 Digoxin can be used in patients who cannot take beta blockers or as adjunctive therapy in patients who require further slowing.

 - Patients with chronic HF with permanent-persistent-paroxysmal A fib and a CHA2DS2-VASc score of ≥ 2 (for men) and ≥ 3 (for women) should receive chronic anticoagulant therapy

 - For patients with chronic HF with permanent-persistent-paroxysmal A fib, DOAC is recommended over warfarin in eligible patients